-The Department of Global and Community Health (GCH) prepares students to protect the health and wellness of individuals, families, and communities—locally and globally.
-Located just 15 miles from the nation’s capital, our students work with government, private, and nongovernment and community organizations, all focused on solving community and global health challenges.
-We educate students to become critical thinkers and successful public health practitioners through strong educational programs by emphasizing the importance of protecting public safety, preventing illness, and promoting wellness in all populations, domestically and internationally.
+The Department of Global and Community Health (GCH) prepares students to become critical thinkers and successful public health practitioners through strong educational programs that emphasize public safety, preventing illness, and promoting wellness—both locally and globally.
+Located just 15 miles from the nation’s capital, our students work with government, private, nongovernment, and community organizations, to solve community and global health challenges.

-The Department of Health Administration and Policy (HAP) provides students the education, service, and research opportunities to contribute to improving the quality of care and delivery of health care services.
-Our innovative, nationally and internationally recognized curriculum in health administration and policy prepares students to work in public and private health care organizations, think tanks, and research facilities.
-Our innovative curriculum, recognized both nationally and internationally, prepares students to pursue careers as executives and managers in acute and ambulatory care and senior housing/assisted living organizations, as well as specialists in health informatics, health care risk management, and health policy and research.
+The Department of Health Administration and Policy (HAP) provides students with education, service, and research opportunities to improve the quality of care and delivery of health care services.
+Our innovative curriculum—recognized both nationally and internationally—prepares students to pursue careers as executives and managers in acute and ambulatory care and senior housing/assisted living organizations, as well as specialists in health informatics, health care risk management, and health policy and research.

-The School of Nursing prepares students for interdisciplinary roles as clinicians, educators, researchers, and administrators in a dynamic and diverse learning environment.
-Our students are the next generation of nurse leaders and have the knowledge and experience to address the challenges of a rapidly changing and culturally diverse health care environment.
-Students gain practical, hands-on experience in our simulation and skills labs, and have the opportunity to educate and treat underserved, high-risk populations through our Mason and Partners clinics.
+The School of Nursing prepares students for interdisciplinary roles as clinicians, educators, researchers, and administrators.
+Our students learn to address the challenges of a rapidly changing and diverse health care environment with hands-on experience in our simulation and skills labs and our Mason and Partners clinics.
 Their experience working with the culturally diverse patient population in the northern Virginia area provides them with the necessary skills to deliver health care where it’s needed the most.

 The Department of Nutrition and Food Studies prepares students to address public health issues involving nutrition and food access and is the only program of its kind in northern Virginia.
-Our students learn how to combine the science of nutrition with the culture of food to impact society and influence behavior changes that can improve public health and people’s access to quality food sources.
-Our primary mission is to inform students and the public about the role of food and nutrition in improving health and well-being among local and global populations through the integration of education, research, and outreach.
 Our undergraduate and graduate programs train students to engage in nutrition and food-related planning, practice, and research.
+Our students combine the science of nutrition with the culture of food to impact society and influence behavior changes that improve public health and people’s access to quality food sources.